onfido/onfido-sdk-ui/README.md

 This is the identity document capture step.
 Users will be asked to select the document type and its issuing country before providing images of their selected document.
 They will also have a chance to check the quality of the image(s) before confirming.

-Document selection and country selection are both optional screens.
-These screens will only show to the end user if specific options are not configured to the SDK.
+Document type and document country selection is an optional screen.
+This screen will only show to the end user if specific options are not configured to the SDK.

 The custom options are: